 Israeli Security Forces

-In 2025, the Israeli Settlement Ministry distributed 40 Polaris Ranger utility task vehicles to illegal settlements in the occupied West Bank, specifically to remote settler farms and shepherding outposts.
-These outposts, which are illegal even under Israeli law, have proliferated since October 7, 2023, in an orchestrated move to permanently dispossess as many Palestinian communities of their land.
-The vehicle purchase, coordinated with the Israeli military, was part of a $20 million package that also included night vision goggles and other “security” measures for these illegal settlements.
+In 2025, the Israeli Settlement Ministry distributed Polaris Ranger utility task vehicles to 59 illegal settlements in the occupied West Bank, specifically the to remote "settler farms" and "shepherding outposts."
+These remote settlements have proliferated since October 7, 2023, in an orchestrated move to permanently displace as many Palestinian communities as possible from land labeled as "Area C." The Israeli Settlement Ministry, in coordination with the military, made the distribution into a media spectacle in three delivery events:

 US Police and Immigration Enforcement Authorities